Ben Hope Visitor Guide

 An expansive yet shallow sea loch that features a rocky coastline designated as a National Scenic Area.
 Visitors flock to the area for the views of Ben Hope and Ben Loyal.

-Ard Neakie Lime Kilns.
-Lairg IV27 4UJ.
-24-minute drive.
+Ard Neakie Lime Kilns, Lairg IV27 4UJ, 24-minute drive.

-How do I get to Ben Hope?
+How long does it take to climb Ben Hope?

 Is Ben Hope an easy Munro?